(M.A./Ph.D. degree in Ethnomusicology) [PRINT]

-With respect to the six required core courses, students' trajectory through their first year would look something like this:
+With respect to the four required core courses and one recommended course, students' trajectory through their first year would look something like this:

 To complete the requirements for the M.A. in ethnomusicology, students take an examination in two parts: a paper of a length, form, and originality suitable for submission to an academic journal; and an oral examination on the paper and on theory and method in ethnomusicology.
 Students are expected to complete all requirements for the M.A. degree in two years.
 For the complete and official set of requirements for the M.A., see Program Requirements for UCLA Graduate Degrees at the Graduate Division website.

 Series I courses: Ethno C200, C203, C204, C255, M261, 262, 263, 264, 265, 266, 267, 268, 275, 280, 283, 284, 285, C286, 287, CM288, 289.

 Series II courses: Ethno 207, 208, M211, CM212, C222A, C222B, C222C, C224, 228, 230, 233A, 233B, 233C, C236B, 237, C240, C241, 248, C250, 251, 252, C256A, C259.